 The field is adjacent to Leslie Sears, and is a large open space with a natural grass meadow.
 This area was bequeathed to the District Council in 1997 by Mrs Henagulph and is managed by the Town Council.

-If you would like to report a problem in any of the above parks, please contact the Buildings & Grounds Officer.
+If you would like to report a problem in any of the above parks, please contact the Bloom & Grounds Officer.